beckay96/neuroloop-nexus/docs/archive/BRAIN_SEIZURE_ANALYSIS_IMPLEMENTATION.md

 ## 🎯 What Was Built

 ### Interactive Brain Seizure Localization Tool
-A comprehensive educational tool that allows users to select seizure signs and visualize probable brain regions involved, based on research from **11,000+ data points from 4,643 patients across 309 studies**.
+A comprehensive educational tool within NeuroLoop that allows users to select seizure signs and visualize probable brain regions involved, based on research from **11,000+ data points from 4,643 patients across 309 studies**.

 ---